GeoTecINIT/OpenData4OpenCities/README.md

 ## Workshop activities

-This workshop had two interactive sessions.
+This workshop had two interactive sessions, you can follow the following seccions to get information of each activity.

 ### 1.Group discussion with participants and Open Data experts: Around three wallpapers with three remain questions in initiative City Data 3.0.

 * Is the downloadable formats the effective way to promote the reuse of open data?